What is Aikido?

 How does a class look like?

-We often begin with a short meditation, followed by warming-up and stretches, sometimes combined with breathing exercises.
+Class often begins with a short meditation, followed by warming-up and stretches, sometimes combined with breathing exercises.

-And in working with a partner we emphasise elements like: linking, connecting, cooperation, support, inclusion, harmonising and transformation.
+In working with a partner we emphasise elements like: linking, connecting, cooperation, support, and harmonising.

 When working with your partner you clarify who is doing the defence or technique (nage), and who is giving the energy of the attack and receiving the technique (uke).
-In order to receive the technique it is very important to learn the art of ‘ukemi’, of roling and falling.
-To become friends with the ground, because it helps you to be safe and more easily get up.
-We will practice this ukemi in solo and partner exercises.
+In order to receive the technique it is very important to learn the art of ‘ukemi’, of safe body movement, roling and falling.
+This is to become friends with the ground, because it helps you to be safe and more easily get up.

 In our classes we sometimes also training with a wooden sword (bokken) and staff (jo).
-Training with a jo and bokken enriches our exploration of the Aikido principles.
-This Japanse weapon system is based in a Budo background.
+This Japanse weapon art is based in a Budo background.
 We have the weapon work of late M. Saito Sensei as basics.

 For beginners our dojo has a little stack of spare jo’s and bokkens to use.